 Vineet Nayar, when he was CEO at HCL Technologies, put in place 360 Degree Feedback for every staff member.
 For him, it was important for managers to get feedback from their teams.
 So committed was he to this idea, that he regularly published his own 360 Degree Feedback on the company’s intranet for everyone to see.

-Here are a few examples of clients I work with, leading organisations who use 360 Feedback:
+Here are a few examples of how leading organisations are using tailored 360 Degree Feedback:

 - An IT services company uses bespoke 360 to build organisational skills.
 They use the 360 to assess how effectively managers lead their teams.
 In addition, they include this as part of the annual performance review of those managers.